aranya-project/ir-demo-board/README.md

  GPIOs 14-18 are unused and are broken out for futher expansion.
 The I2C lines are also available, as well as VBATT, VBUS, 3V3, GND, EN, and ~RST.

+## Mechanical

+The board is 1.4 inches wide and 2.3 inches tall (35.56 x 58.42mm).
+The component sizes should be similar to their footprint outlines, giving it a maximum horizontal extent of 1.51" (38.354mm) with both side IR transceivers installed, and a maximum vertical extent of 2.51" (63.754mm) with the top transceiver installed and an SD card inserted.

+Four mounting holes on the corners are sized for M2.5 screws.
+They are 0.11" (2.794mm) from the edges, which is also the corner radius.

+A 0.15x0.25 inch (3.81x6.35mm) cutout is provided near the Feather's battery connector in the upper right.
+This allows any battery cables to be routed below the board even if the board is mounted flush against a case.